 Are they right in thinking so?
 Well, let’s consider the facts by looking at some of the compelling social and practical benefits of Vocational Education.

 Remember globalization is shrinking the world into a global village where people are increasingly working away from their home country.
 With the ever-increasing expansion of national and international markets and the resulting mobility of labor, you can easily find yourself working anywhere on the globe.
 Are you ready to use your skills in such work environments and be part of a multicultural team?

-Vocational Education gives you the opportunity to interact, learn and work with people from culturally diverse backgrounds.
+Vocational Education allows you to interact, learn, and work with people from culturally diverse backgrounds.
 How?
-When you are part of a multiracial, multilingual and multi-religious class you and your classmates learn to appreciate cultural diversity.
+When you are part of a multiracial, multilingual, and multi-religious class you and your classmates learn to appreciate cultural diversity.

 Multiculturalism in vocation education paves the way and eliminates negative stereotypes which can adversely affect how you work with others from divergent cultures.
 When you enroll in a formal institution you broaden your social skills and know-how to work with and for people from diverse cultural backgrounds.
 This is what multiculturalism in Vocational Education is all about.

 This way the vocational education class becomes an ideal platform for the internationalization of your vocational career.
 You become better suited to offer your services to clients from anywhere across the globe.

 Why?
 Because at best you know and understand different cultural orientations or at worst you are ready for the cultural differences you might come across along the way in your career.